hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 If the operation succeeds, the resource's current state document is used to populate unknown attribute values and all attribute values are saved in Terraform state.

 ### Delete

+The provider's [`Delete`](https://developer.hashicorp.com/terraform/plugin/framework/resources/delete) method is called during `terraform apply` when Terraform determines during planning that an existing resource has been removed from configuration or that an existing resource must be recreated.
+The provider uses the value of the `id` attribute and the CloudFormation resource type name to call the [`DeleteResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_DeleteResource.html) and then polls for completion of the operation.

+If the operation fails, the error is returned to the Terraform CLI and Terraform keeps the resource under management.

+If the operation succeeds, the resource is removed from state.

 ### List